 - Whether they have a high risk of relapsing

-- Whether they wish to use medications to assist them during detoxification and recovery
+- Whether they wish to use medications to assist them during recovery

 Break the Cycle of Addiction and Physical Dependence at Sunflower Wellness Retreat